 Arrange the small rolls upright in a serving dish.
 Sprinkle with icing (powdered) sugar and decorate with pieces of fruit.

-Of course, there are lots more combinations than those listed below, but here are some ideas anyway.
+There are many more combinations than those listed below, but here are some ideas.

 - jam,